 Frequently Asked Questions

-• The Queenstown Town Centre Arterial Road is a key enabling project for the Queenstown Town Centre.
-Stage 1 will link Melbourne and Henry Streets, removing general traffic from Stanley Street and unlocking a range of other investments that will vastly improve the town centre experience for locals and visitors.
+• The Arterial Road is a key enabling project for the Queenstown Town Centre.
+Stage 1 will link Melbourne and Henry Streets, providing locals and visitors to Queenstown with an alternative route to the town centre, and easier access towards Arthurs Point.
+It also unlocks a range of other benefits, including improved access for public transport, opportunities for more people-friendly streets and space for the town centre to grow and flourish.

 The full route is made up of three stages: